Style Guide

 • Please use curly quotes rather than straight quotes.

 • Use footnotes rather than endnotes or inline citations.
-Use the footnote paragraph style.
+Use the template's footnote paragraph style.

 • Use headings to divide an article into smaller sections.
 Ensure that subheads follow a logical outline format.
-Use the three levels of heading paragraph styles.
+Use the three levels of heading paragraph styles already set up for you in the template.

 • The first reference to any author should be cited in full; subsequent references should be abbreviated to author and brief title, unless cited in sequence and then Ibid. is appropriate.
 “Ibid.," is not italicized, and includes the period and comma.
 This is required over the use of op. cit. and other such conventions.